Animal Welfare Rules

 13. Updates

-These rules may be updated from time to time to reflect legal or welfare developments.
+These Animal Welfare Rules may be updated to reflect legal or welfare developments.

-The revision date will always be displayed at the top of the page.
+The effective date will always appear at the top of this page.

 Contact